-The Board currently consists of the Executive Chairman with one (1) Executive Director and three (3) Independent Non-Executive Directors.
-The Company has met Listing Requirements in respect of having at least one third (1/3) of the membership of the Board comprising independent directors.
-The composition of the Board reflects a sufficiently wide and relevant mix of backgrounds, skills and experience vital for the successful direction and management of the Group's business operations.
+With the existing high presence of Independent Directors on the Board at 60%, the Company has adhered to Practice 5.2 of the Code which requires a majority of the Directors to be Independent Directors as well as Listing Requirements by having at least one third (1/3) of the membership of the Board being Independent Director.
+Such composition provides the necessary check and balance on the decision-making process of the Board and reflects a balanced and relevant mix of backgrounds, skills and experience vital for the successful direction and management of the Group's business operations.
 A brief profile of each Director is set out in pages 7 and 8 of this Annual Report.